Skip to Main Content

 Deadline: June 30 of academic year or last day of enrollment, whichever comes first.

-Federal Supplemental Educational Opportunity Grant (FSEOG) - This grant is available to undergraduate students enrolled at least half-time (6 or more credits) who are also eligible for a Federal Pell Grant and is based upon financial need.
-Funds are limited
+This grant is available to undergraduate students enrolled at least half time (six or more credits) who are also eligible for a Federal Pell Grant.
+This award is based upon financial need.
+Funds are limited.

 Application: FAFSA